cop3402spring19/syllabus/project/codegen.md

   - emit a push for the link register (r14), i.e., return address, `psh r14 r13`
   - emit a push for the old frame pointer (r12), `psh r12 r13`
   - update the frame pointer to be the current stack pointer, `mov r12 r13`
-  - (done via `visitBlock`) add space for the local variables, i.e., advance the stack pointer by one for each variable
+  - (done via `visitBlock`, not in `visitFuncDecl`) add space for the local variables, i.e., advance the stack pointer by one for each variable
     - locals are done by `visitVarDecls` via `visitBlock`, so that function should emit `addi sp sp 1` for each one

+- Call `visitFormals` and `visitBlock` between prologue and epilogue

 - Epilogue (after emitting code for the block)